sCrypt-Inc/scryptTS-docs/docs/tokens/nft.md

 console.log("Transferred NFT: ", transferTx.id);
 ```

-The `transfer` parameter can be any single instance of a contract that extends `OneSatNFT`.
+The `transfer` parameter can be any single instance of a contract that extends `OrdinalNFT`.

 ### Transfer Existing NFT to a Smart Contract